-Question Answer Marks EITHER 12(a) Discuss ways in which Twain presents some of the moral lessons Huck learns on his journey.
+Question Answer Marks EITHER 12(a) Discuss Twain's characterisation of Jim, considering his importance to the novel.
 25 Mark according to the levels of response marking criteria.
-OR 12(b) Comment closely on Twain's presentation of the events in the following passage.
+OR 12(b) Comment closely on the following passage, considering ways in which Twain presents the two new arrivals on the raft.
 25 Mark according to the levels of response marking criteria.